 Rest is key

-One of the hardest things to understand as a runner and one of my key running training tips is to give your body proper time to recover.
+One of the hardest things to understand as a runner and one of my running training tips is to give your body proper time to recover.
 Dedication is amazing, but it is also important to take a break and rest.
-When you are still feeling sore from yesterday’s workout, take some time off and relax.
-It’s more beneficial instead of forcing yourself to do too much.
+When you are still feeling sore from yesterday’s workout, take some time off and relax or do some cross-training such as yoga or pilates.

-Luckily I live in a city that offers a lot of road races.
+Luckily I live in a city that offers a lot of road races to practice.
 Running in New York City means being part of the race culture.
 Signing up for a race means motivation and dedication, which is sometimes needed in the cold winter months for example.
 Participating in a race is so much fun and one of the best running training tips I have to share.